Antipurity/webenv/docs/INTERFACES.md

 Useful for isolation, parallelization, and bridging to other languages.

+If one stream in an env has this, then all other streams there must have this too.

 For protocol details, refer to runtime documentation: `require('webenv').io.docs`.
 (In short, agents get stream-index and observations and action-length, and send stream-index and predictions and actions.
 No compression.)

 ```js